 The monthly permission slip is critical to the success of the outdoor program.
 We need to know how many Scouts are attending the monthly campout so that activity, food, and transportation planning can all be done in advance.
-It is easier for us to adjust for a Scout that changes their mind and decides not to attend than to add a Scout to the roster after all of the planning has been completed.
-Scouts who fail to advise their Patrol Leader of their intention to camp are subject to not being allowed to participate, or at the very least will be required to provide their own food and transportation to and from the location of the campout.
-Scouts who commit to attend and do not change their status prior to the meeting before the campout are liable for their proportionate share of any food costs or any non-refundable costs incurred by the Troop on their behalf.
+Scouts who fail to advise their Patrol Leader of their intention to camp may not be allowed to participate, or at the very least may be required to provide their own food and transportation to and from the location of the campout.
+Scouts who commit to attend are liable for their proportionate share of any food costs or any non-refundable costs incurred by the Troop on their behalf.